1031 Exchange Timeline: 8 Steps To Avoid Paying Capital Gains

 Step 1: Decide you want to do a like-kind exchange

-The first step on the typical 1031 exchange timeline is simple – decide you want to do a 1031 exchange.
-This is something to spend a bit of time pondering, because depending on your situation it may not make sense to do a 1031 exchange.
-Perhaps you really need or want the cash from your investment property and are okay paying capital gains tax.
-Maybe you simply don’t have the energy to learn all the rules or just don’t want to deal with the hassle.
+The first step on the typical 1031 exchange timeline is simple: decide to do a 1031 exchange.
+This is something to spend a bit of time pondering because, depending on your situation, it may not make sense to do a 1031 exchange.
+Perhaps you need or want the cash from your investment property and are okay with paying capital gains tax.
+Maybe you don’t have the energy to learn all the rules or just don’t want to deal with the hassle.

-However, for many investors I’ve worked with over the years, the juice is definitely worth the squeeze.
-I mean, imagine being able to double or even triple your monthly cash flow by selling one high priced property in a bubble market for several cash flowing properties in more affordable markets around the country — areas like Charlotte, Atlanta or Tampa.
+However, the juice is worth the squeeze for many investors I’ve worked with.
+Imagine being able to double or even triple your monthly cash flow by selling one high-priced property in a bubble market for several cash-flowing properties in more affordable markets around the country, like Charlotte, Atlanta, or Jacksonville.

 If this sounds like your situation, doing a 1031 exchange is definitely advantageous enough to warrant a discussion with your accountant.